deanpmiller/ANF-Cache-Vols/README.md

 ---

-### Step 4: Verify Vserver Peering State
+### Step 4: Cache State Validation

-Confirm cache state is `VserverPeeringOfferSent`: (You'll need to wait 30-60 seconds if performing a manual deployment via cli)
-Cache state must = cacheState = 'VserverPeeringOfferSent' verfiy this using the get-anfcache cmdlet before proceeding to execute the v-server peering command on the on-premises cluster.
+Confirm that the cache state is **`VserverPeeringOfferSent`** before proceeding.
+ **Note**
+When performing a manual deployment via CLI, allow approximately **30–60 seconds** for the cache state to update.
+The script sleeps, before attempting again to retrieve.

 ```powershell
 Get-AnfCache -ResourceGroupName $ResourceGroupName -AccountName $AccountName `